reuk/asteroids/readme.md

 A little version of Asteroids in C++14 using just GLFW, GLEW, and GLM.

-Todo
+Done
 ====

 * Hit detection
 * Hook up asteroids so that they split when hit by a bullet

+Todo
+====

 * Lives/health for the spaceship
+* Precompute asteroid shapes and then reuse them
+* Have ship + asteroid classes reference 'static' drawable classes
-* Twaeak spaceship physics/controls
+* Tweak spaceship physics/controls
 * Score counter
 * Title screen and leaderboard